VincentLanglet/Twig-CS-Fixer/docs/rules.md

   Ensures that strings use single quotes when possible.
 Options are:
     - `skipStringContainingSingleQuote`: ignore double-quoted strings that contains single-quotes (default true).

+- **TernaryOperatorSpacingRule**:

+  Ensures there is one space before and after ternary operators.

 - **TrailingCommaMultiLineRule** (Configurable):

   Ensures that multi-line arrays, objects and argument lists have a trailing comma.
 Options are: